Altrincham

-Within the boundaries of the historic county of Cheshire, Altrincham was established as a market town in 1290, a time when the economy of most communities was based on agriculture rather than trade, and there is still a market in the town.
+It lies within the historic county boundaries of Cheshire, and became part of Greater Manchester in 1974.
+Altrincham developed as a market town following the right to hold a market being granted in 1290; the market continues today.
 Further socioeconomic development came with the extension of the Bridgewater Canal to Altrincham in 1765 and the arrival of the railway in 1849, stimulating industrial activity in the town.
 Outlying villages were absorbed by Altrincham's subsequent growth, along with the grounds of Dunham Massey Hall, formerly the home of the Earl of Stamford, and now a tourist attraction with three Grade I Listed Buildings and a deer park.

-Altrincham has good transport links to Manchester, Sale, Stretford, Warrington and Stockport among other destinations.
+Altrincham has good transport links to Manchester, Sale, Stretford and Stockport among other destinations.
 The town has a strong middle-class presence: there has been a steady increase in Altrincham's middle classes since the 19th century.
 It is also home to Altrincham F.C. and three ice hockey clubs: Manchester Storm, Altrincham Aces and Trafford Tornados.